Find out which medical alert system is best for you…

 Do not make these five mistakes when buying medical alert systems.
 This is a list of the most common mistakes people make when buying medical alert systems.
 Don't fall into a trap, do your research and be patient.

 2. Do not get yourself locked into a long-term contract.
 We hate long-term contracts.
-There are some unscrupulous medical alert system providers that will attempt to get you to lock yourself (or loved one) into a 3 year contract.
-That mean no matter what, you're paying that monthly fee whether you need it or not.
+There are some unscrupulous medical alert system providers that will attempt to get you to lock yourself (or loved one) into a 3-year contract.
+That means no matter what, you're paying that monthly fee whether you need it or not.
 All of the vendors that The Senior List recommends will refund your money (even if prepaid) if you don't need the medical alert system anymore.

 3. If you live in a large home or multi-story home you need to know that your medical alert system is going to provide coverage for your safety.
 If not, you'll end up needing to avoid certain pockets or floors of your home for safety reasons.
 Thorough testing is necessary to make sure you have adequate coverage for your in-home medical alert system.
 If it isn't adequate, you'll need to opt for a cellular option.